 "translation": The file belongs to a translation (§3.19.4).

 "policy": The file belongs to a policy (§3.19.5).

+"repositoryRoot": The artifact is the root directory of a source control repository containing files that were analyzed

+NOTE 2: A single run might analyze files from multiple repositories.

 "tracedFile": The analysis tool traced through this artifact while executing or simulating the execution of the code under test.